Kathybui732/mod-2-notes/intermission_work.md

 	* config - Inside this directory, in the routes.rb file is where we will tell our Rails app which HTTP requests to respond to.
 	* db - Where our database structure will be set up.
 1. What are params?
 Where do they come from?
+	Params refers to the parameters being passed to the controller via a GET or POST request.
+It is the parameters method that comes from ActionController::Base, which is accessed by your application via ApplicationController.
 1. Check out your routes.
 Why do we need two routes each for creating a new Task and editing an existing Task?
+	We use routes to map a URL to a controller and an action.
+When the Rails router sees a request it dispatches it to a controller's action matching the URL.We need two different routes when creating a new task and editing an existing one because they're living in two different locations.
+If they routed to the same place, what you did would overwrite the previous thing.
+LIke, let's say we had an existing task, if we wrote a new one, that existing one would disappear and a new task would take its place if they had the same route.